 Named one of America’s Best New Restaurants by Bon Appétit in 2017 for serving up some mighty-tasty dim sum, Brewery Bhavana's vegan and vegetarian options include dishes like edamame ginger dumplings, vegetable curry puff and gai lin—Chinese broccoli bathed in delicious garlic sauce.
 In addition to having lunch or dinner at the Moore Square-adjacent hot spot, be sure to also check out the flower shop, book shop and brewery, all housed in the same building.

-Spice-driven seasonal cuisine with a focus on Indian and Pan Asian flavors is the name of the game at Garland.
-Run by rockstar chef Cheetie Kumar, Garland plates delectable dishes guaranteed to have your palate tickled pink.
+Spice-driven seasonal cuisine is the name of the game at Garland, undeniably one of the City of Oaks' standout restaurants.
+Run by rockstar chef Cheetie Kumar (a four-time James Beard Award nominee), Garland plates delectable dishes from a menu that is seasonally inspired and influenced by flavors of India and Asia.
 Vegetarians should try standout dishes like the Pakora Chaat or the corn cake and greens.